-Lets face it , losing your passport in Costa Rica can be a traveler’s nightmare.
+Lets face it , losing your passport or having it stolen in Costa Rica can be a traveler’s nightmare.
 Whether you are in Costa Rica on vacation or your an expat living in Costa Rica, having this happen can be frustrating.

 However, the experience did teach me a couple of valuable lessons on what to do that I have never forgotten and which I would like to pass on in case you have the unfortunate experience of losing your passport while in Costa Rica.